devsecopsbiz/cookbook/README.md

     Now we'll be using an alternative way to setup our CI build, leveraging a YAML file.

-    Navigate to the `owasp-zap-vsts-extension` repo, and drag and drop the `azure-pipelines.yml` file, located on the Lab contents you've downloaded, under *~/files/OWASP*, into the repository.
+    Navigate to the `owasp-zap-vsts-extension` repository, and drag and drop the `azure-pipelines.yml` file, located on the Lab contents you've downloaded, under *~/files/OWASP*, into the repository.
     You should end up with the following contents:

     ![](img/OWASP-pipeline.png)